 Whether NetSuite will start calculating commissions on bookings or billings, and potentially making them eligible, depends on the commission basis chosen.

-In most cases, eligibility will be either on billings or collections.
-If you choose to apply commission rates on alternate sales amounts or on a custom field, then eligibility could happen either on bookings or collections.
+In most cases, eligibility will most likely be based on billings or NetSuite collections module.
+If you apply commission rates to alternate sales quantities amounts or a custom field, eligibility may occur on either bookings or collections.

 What is the alternate sales amount?

 It is a field that you can enable in Setup/Company/Enable Features, subtab Transactions, section Sales.
-After you enable it, it will appear in many places in NetSuite, like opportunity lines, sales order lines, quotas, and you already have a bunch of reports ready using this field.
-The original display name of “alt. sales amount” may not be very meaningful, so you can rename it if you go to Setup/Sales/Sales Preferences.
+After you enable it, it will appear in many places in NetSuite, including opportunity lines, sales order lines, quotas, and you already have a variety of reports ready using this feature.
+Since the default display name of “alt. sales amount” may be confusing, you can rename it under Setup/Sales/Sales Preferences.

 What custom field could we use?